SleepyLark/RidgeRadio/README.md

 # RidgeRadio
-Replace music for "Ridge Racer 3D" on the 3DS with other audio
+Replace the music for "Ridge Racer 3D" on the 3DS with other audio

 ## Overview
 I've been playing this game a lot recently, but personally didn't like the soundtrack as much, so I replaced it with one that many people adore: "**R4: Ridge Racer Type 4**".
-Some songs weren't long enough or didn't match the "racing vibe" so I used some songs from the 20th Anniversary soundtrack instead.
-There also wasn't enough songs so I put in some from racing genres I liked.
-Hopefully I can add more versions in the future, if not here's the song listing for the game if you wanted to make your own: [Google Sheets](https://docs.google.com/spreadsheets/d/1tvWAFrt8B4A_8jrB4CWcYzXcr7xbu70iIZDO5uSWQ-g/edit?usp=sharing)

 ## Mods
-## R4 OST
+## R4: Ridge Racer Type 4 OST
+Some songs weren't long enough or didn't match the "racing vibe" so I used some arrangements from the 20th Anniversary soundtrack instead and used some of my favorite songs from racing genres I liked to fill in the gaps.

 The opening movie has been replaced with [this video](https://www.youtube.com/watch?v=MOrliq8cvSo)

 **Track listing**: